Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/3-create-notebook.md

 	_Running a code cell_

 You can add additional cells to the notebook as needed to execute code and document your work.
-Finish up by using selecting **Save and Checkpoint** from the notebook's **File** menu to save the notebook.
+Finish up by selecting **Save and Checkpoint** from the notebook's **File** menu to save the notebook.
 Get in the habit of saving early and often to minimize the chance of losing your work.